seanmoylan/AlgorithmsProject/overview.md

 In 1991 [Ronald Rivest](https://en.wikipedia.org/wiki/Ron_Rivest) created the MD5 message-digest algorithm that generates a unique 128-bit digital signature from a given input message (file) known as the message-digest.

-Contained in this repository is my own vesion of the MD5 alogrithm that was an assignment given to me as part of the Theory of Algorithms module completed during 4th year Software Development in GMIT.
+Contained in this repository is my own version of the MD5 algorithm that was an assignment given to me as part of the Theory of Algorithms module completed during 4th year Software Development in GMIT.

 You will find MD5.c where I have recreated the MD5 algorithm from the original standard.
 You will also find MD5.exe which is a executable version of the program that can be run from the terminal.
 For testing perposes I have added a file named hello.txt that contains the test string "hello world".

-The MD5 algorithm was initially designed to be a cryptographic hash function but was later found to have "extensive vulnerablities".
-That said it is still used to this day to varify document integrity.

 Please find instructions below for how to run the code found in this repository along with a thorough breakdown of the algorithm and its complexities in my own words.